sonyaouthred/Divvy/README.md

 nickfury@divvy.com
 peter@divvy.com

+Basic path:
+After downloading the app, you have several options.
+You can either sign in with one of the dummy accounts we have above, or you can press "Create Account" to create a new account.
+This will then prompt you to create a house.
+Once you've created a house, you will be redirected to your home screen.

+Once your house has been created, you can invite people by having them download the app and then sharing your house's join code with them (found in House screen -> House Settings -> Join Code).
+Once you have a house (with or without roommates), you can create chores, subgroups, and more.
+Creating a chore can be done on the Chore screen.
+Subgroups can be created on the House screen.
+Once a chore is created, you can edit it or delete it.
+You can't change the frequency of a chore that has already been created, though.

+By tapping on the Calendar screen, you can see a day-by-day breakdown of the chores that are assigned to you.
+You can also select a custom date.
+Overdue chores are displayed prominently on your dashboard, and you can easily mark them as completed by tapping the button on the bottom of the page that opens when you tap on the overdue chore.

+You can tap on any user's profile picture to see their information and upcoming chores.

+If you want to swap a chore, you can click the three dots at the top right (when you have the chore's instance screen open) and tap "Swap chore".
+This will open it up to all other users in the house.
+If they want to swap with you, they can see the open swap on their dashboard and then select a chore they want to offer to you.
+Once they have selected a chore, it will show up on your dashboard that "So-and-so offered to swap Y for X".
+You will easily be able to see the chore they offered, and hit either "accept" or "reject".
+Once you accept it, the chore assignments will be swapped and your calendar/schedule will be updated.
+If you reject it, the swap will be set to open again, and other members of the house will again be able to offer other chores for it.
+**Important note on swaps**: You can only swap two chores of the same type.
+E.g. Upstairs bathroom on 5/25/25 can only be swapped for another Upstairs Bathroom assignment on a different (later) date.

 ## Bug Tracking

 All of our current bugs are located on our [issue page](https://github.com/sonyaouthred/Divvy/issues).
 We just finished some major implementations of features, and while we are not aware of any massive bugs at the moment (other than the listed android bug), it is not unlikely that there will be some minor discrepancies between the database and the app UI.
 These bugs will be more thoroughly documented and squashed in the coming days.